coin-workshop/coine-2020-new-zealand/call_for_papers.md

 ### Proceedings

-Preliminary proceedings will be available before the conference.
-They will also be distributed to AAMAS 2020 registrants in electronic form.
+Preliminary proceedings will be available via the workshop web site.

 As with previous COIN workshops, COINE will publish post-proceedings in Springer's LNCS series.
 Authors will be invited to submit revised and extended versions of their paper for consideration in these post-proceedings.